The averaging period used for the following assessment was 1981-2010.

 October was a contrast of low pressure systems bringing fronts and periods of heavy rain interspersed with high pressure systems associated with mild, cloudy and rather damp conditions.
 Nights were often chilly with localised patches of frost and fog.
 Towards the end of the month a blast of arctic air reduced temperatures and provided the first significant snow accumulations of the year, mainly across high ground in parts of north-east England.

-The mean temperature was 1.0 °C below the 1981-2010 average and it was provisionally the coldest October since 2003.
-Rainfall totals were a little above average overall, ranging from 70% in parts of the Midlands to more than 150% in some eastern and southern counties.
+The mean temperature was 1.0 °C below the 1981-2010 average and it was the coldest October since 2003.
+Rainfall totals were a little above average overall, with more than 150% in some eastern and southern counties.
 Sunshine totals were below normal towards the south-east but above average in the north.

 1st to 6th: